-Some producers want to blend the tea continuously before it is packaged.
+Some producers want to continuously flavour and blend the tea before packaging (continuous online processing).

 The AMK conical mixer from amixon® can conveniently solve such a mixing task.
 Tea leaves, chopped pieces of vegetables, fruits and spices, powdery flavors and liquid flavors are continuously fed into the mixer.
 Mixing takes place in the form of gentle continuous kettle flow and ensures a homogeneous end product.
 The boiler flow present here can compensate wonderfully for any dosing errors that occur for a short time.
 Furthermore, with this amixon® continuous mixer there are no product losses during the start or during the termination of a mixing campaign.

 amixon® offers first-class processing techniques for blending tea, flavouring tea and sterilising tea.
 In the factory technology centre.

 If the process of blending and flavoring is an important link in your value chain, then it is important to use the most suitable blender.